sqlite/sqlite/README.md

 version 8.6 or later.
 The targets marked with "(requires tcl-dev)" also require the TCL development libraries.

+On "make" command-lines, one can add "OPTIONS=..." to specify additional compile-time options over and above those set by ./configure.
+For example, to compile with the SQLITE_OMIT_DEPRECATED compile-time option, one could say:

+        ./configure --enable-all
+        make OPTIONS=-DSQLITE_OMIT_DEPRECATED sqlite3

 The configure script uses autoconf 2.61 and libtool.
 If the configure script does not work out for you, there is a generic makefile named "Makefile.linux-gcc" in the top directory of the source tree that you